juhovh/guangyin/README.md

 This library is very much work in progress.
 It is not recommended to use it in a project before this disclaimer is removed.

+## Design Principles

+Guangyin is an opinionated date and time library, which means there are several rules that are used in designing the API:

+1. Be liberal in input, conservative in output
+2. Enforce use of correct abstraction for the data
+3. Extensibility and readability over performance
+4. Easy access for lower level methods for performance
+5. Always use explicit time zones over implicit time zones
+6. Overload existing Clojure functions whenever possible

+This means that input types should always be coerced to the requested output if it is possible.
+It should not be easy or useful to use a date time object for describing a date only, there is a local date for a reason.
+Extensibility and readability is the main focus of this library, if performance is needed it should be achieved by calling the Java methods directly in performance critical sections.

+Time zones are the single most difficult thing in handling date and time calculations, therefore the programmer should always state in which time zone they are working on, also it should never be assumed that e.g. a day is 24 hours in the API.
+Should never introduce a new function if it is possible and makes any sense to overload an existing Clojure function.

 ## License

 ```